iota-community/treasury-web/README.md

 # Overview
 Treasury Web Static Website.

 If you want to use CMS functions, please either use /admin/ to edit content or create a pull request.
 See Netlify CMS for more help.
-This is only currently supported locally.
+This is supported locally only.

 ### Technologies used: